Dima Juma Samman: Career

-Samman was born in Jerusalem, Al-Saman Al-Sharif in 1963, she was raised in an educated family, her father Adib and her mother an Arabic language teacher, who was influenced by any beautiful literary work even if she was an emerging writer, Hanna Minh, Anis Mansour and Najib Mahfouz.
+Samman was born in Jerusalem, Al-Saman Al-Sharif in 1963, her father Adib and her mother an Arabic language teacher, who was influenced by literary work even if she was an emerging writer, Hanna Minh, Anis Mansour and Najib Mahfouz.

-All her anecdotal work passed through a message about the daily reality and social and cultural life in the Palestinian interior of the reader, and was honoured with one of her novels from several Palestinian and Arab institutions in 2008.
-She worked on several press patrols in Jerusalem, including: New Week, Magazine with People, Al-Sada, Al-Maraya, published a range of literary, political, educational, analytical and critical articles and short stories.In addition, a series of critical studies have been published around her writings in a number of periodicals within the country, abroad and on web pages, and she has prepared a plethora of masters and doctorates on her literature and novels, and has several manuscripts awaiting publication.
+All her anecdotal work passed through a message about the daily reality and social and cultural life in the Palestinian interior of the reader, and was honoured with one of her novels from Palestinian and Arab institutions in 2008.
+She worked on press patrols in Jerusalem, including: New Week, Magazine with People, Al-Sada, Al-Maraya, published a range of literary, political, educational, analytical and critical articles and short stories.
+In addition, a series of critical studies have been published around her writings in a number of periodicals within the country, abroad and on web pages, and she has prepared masters and doctorates on her literature and novels, and has manuscripts awaiting publication.